 Using practical examples, Poppy demonstrates the ability of existing technology to tangibly recognise and even quantify otherwise covert emotions.

 Whilst I understand these potentialities, technology is rarely uniformly positive.
-I find it bizarre to give a talk on bio-recognition technology, and the resulting data on one’s individual chemistry, without mentioning the extraordinary capacity for negative consequence.
+Bio-recognition technology and the resulting data on one’s individual chemistry contain an extraordinary capacity for negative consequence.

 Yes these technologies will create better understanding of the human condition, but we must be particularly careful to address the fundamental ethical concerns inherent in their creation, before we look to employ this information to mould a new era of the empath.